 Go to main content Members First Credit Union

-Sick and Can’t Work—You’ve Got Options
+When your Sick and Can’t Work

 Whether it’s sudden illness, short term illness, long term illness, or caring for someone you love, you’ll be more prepared to deal with the financial impacts with this quick guide and the resources it holds.